Scott-Moncrieff & Associates Ltd.

 My mother was a doctor.
 She was from Nebraska USA and for much of her working life she was the village doctor in Elm, Cambridgeshire where we lived.
 She later went into cancer research and set up cervical cancer screening programmes.

 I have always been interested in medical cases.
 I have many contacts and support to assist with medical issues: my wife is a medico legal researcher.
-One of my step daughters is a neurosurgeon in Melbourne Australia and another is a community nurse.
+One of my step daughters is a senior neurosurgery registrar in Melbourne Australia and another is a community nurse.
 My daughter's husband is a neurologist.
 We have an extensive medical library at home.
 I have taken on (and won) medical cases involving a wide range of problems.

 I am a Senior Litigator and an Accredited Clinical Negligence Specialist with the Association of Personal Injury Lawyers.